-Species Range: This species can be found across much of the eastern and central United States, north into southern Canada and south through Central America and into South America.
+Species Distribution: This species can be found across much of the eastern and central United States, north into southern Canada and south through Central America and into South America.
 Scattered, isolated populations exist along the western border of this species in the Rocky Mountains and the southwestern United States.